Mesh

 git clone https://github.com/snowdamiz/mesh-lang.git

-cd mesh
+cd mesh-lang

 bash